 All original laboratory data books or journals, etc., from which a publication is derived, must be stored in the laboratory for a minimum of six years from the date of publication.
 If the senior author leaves Icahn School of Medicine before the six year period elapses, he/she will be required to retain and make available, if requested, to Icahn School of Medicine all these data until the completion of this minimum time period.
 In the case of large ongoing database related research, the responsible investigator must retain the pertinent mass data storage device (tape, disk, etc., not necessarily in hard copy) containing the data on which a publication is based.
 The stored disk can be used for verification of data, as well as the base for ongoing studies of the same project.
 In the latter instance, however, a clarifying statement which describes the nature and the composition of the reutilized and incremental data should accompany the publication.
 The disk cannot be reused for unrelated projects.
 Although it is understood that this rule governing database storage may not be appropriate in all situations and over time, individual modifications must be approved by the Dean.
-For additional information see the Icahn School of Medicine Handbook for Research.

 Updated October 2011